wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(v + e) Space: O(v + e) // same complexity with
     normal graph problem since we need to reach each vertices and edges once.

+### Longest consecitive sequence

+    _Default case_, if the input array size is 1 or less, that's the longest it can get

+    **Solve**
+        1. instead of looping thru list, we convert list to set for quicker lookup and less number of check we need to do since set doesn't allow duplicates
+        2. for each number in set, we check if it's the starting number of some consecutive sequences. (by checking num-1 is not in set) this to help speed up the process and prevent TLE error
+        3. after we know that it's the starting number of sequence, we keeps checking if we have next number until there's none, then check with the result variable if it's exceeding previous range or not
+        4. then finally we return the longest range

+    **Complexity** Time: O(n) Space: O(n)